Jury seating area - file photo.

 The charges stem from a violent outburst on the morning of November 6, when first responders were dispatched to the intersection of South Water and West Farnum streets after Sligh was found unconscious.
 As the EMS captain began providing medical aid, Sligh allegedly regained consciousness and grabbed the victim by the throat, choking him.
 A bystander intervened to free the EMS worker from the attack.

-Shocking attack on lancaster ems worker leads to felony charges - photo authorized for use by and/or licensed by shore news network
+Photo: shocking attack on lancaster ems worker leads to felony charges

 Sligh then fled on foot and ignored police commands.
 Officers eventually caught up to him on South Prince Street, where he allegedly resisted arrest and required the use of a stun gun to be subdued.
 Once in custody, Sligh was reportedly incoherent and appeared to be under the influence of a controlled substance.
 Police later found two glass crack pipes and a marijuana grinder in his possession.